ray-project/ray/doc/source/tutorial.rst

   execution,* *blocking vs. non-blocking* code, and the notion of *futures,* to understand how Ray enforces parallelism.

-.. topic:: Asychronous Program Execution
+.. note:: Asychronous Program Execution

   Within a single execution thread, only one operation may be active at a time.
   Functions may *block,* which is when they wait for something necessary to happen